Councillors Morgan Nagel and Alex Reed don't believe Cochrane's residential density target is set in stone and want to lower it.

-What has really brought the point home for him was a radio show where a Cochrane resident referred to the Fireside neighbourhood as the "Ghetto of Cochrane".
+What has really brought the point home for Reed was a Calgary radio show where a Cochrane resident referred to the Fireside neighbourhood as the "Ghetto of Cochrane".

 "So I literally called him and said that was a bit harsh," says Reed.
 "He said, 'Have you driven through Fireside recently?
 Have you seen how congested our streets are?
 People are stealing each other's shovels'."